AustinSteil/generate-files-model/README.md

 - **🔐 Client-Side Encryption**: All data is encrypted using AES-256-GCM encryption before being stored
 - **🔑 Passphrase Protection**: Your data is protected by a user-defined passphrase that never leaves your device
-- **🍪 Encrypted Cookies**: Data is stored in encrypted browser cookies, not on external servers
+- **💾 Browser Storage**: Data is stored in encrypted browser localStorage (5-10 MB capacity), not on external servers
 - **⏰ Automatic Expiration**: Saved data automatically expires after a configurable time period (default: 30 days)
 - **🔒 Zero-Knowledge Architecture**: The application cannot access your data without your passphrase
 - **🚫 No Server Storage**: All encryption and storage happens locally in your browser